 - Impairment benefits for permanent limitations

 It is also important to note, that you cannot be fired because you filed a workers’ compensation claim.
 If you believe your employer retaliated against you in this way, it is in your best interest to call on a qualified workers’ compensation attorney to protect your rights and assist you going forward.
+If you’re interested in learning more about if you should speak to a lawyer first about workers compensation benefits, visit this page.

 Reporting Your Injury